Understand the Documents Before You Invest

 • Terms that differ from standard EB-5 offering structures

+These sample excerpts are provided for illustrative purposes only and do not relate to any live or current offering.
+It demonstrates format, structure, tone, and citation style.
 This Offering Analysis is based solely on the offering documents provided.
 It organizes and explains material terms in plain English, with citations to the source documents.

 This analysis does not provide investment or immigration advice and does not recommend for or against investing.